dustinpfister/blog_posts/_posts/threejs-examples-animation-loop-module.md

 ## The animation loop framework and what to know first

 This is a post on a threejs animtion framework that can be used to create litte animation projects in a page.
+It should go without saying but I will being it up again anyway, this is not a [post for people that are new to threejs](/2018/04/04/threejs-getting-started/) or client side javaScript in general.
+I will not be getting into detail about all the various little deatils of the threejs librray and front end devlopemen that you should know beforre hand.
+However I do always make an effoprt to use these opening sections of my posts to bring uo a few things that you might want to read up mre on regradless of current standard expernce and skill level.

 ### There is a lot to take in when it comes to animation loops, I would not stop with this post for sure